apache/cordova-docs/docs/en/edge/guide/getting-started/webos/index.md

 - Windows, OS X, or Linux

-2. Install SDK + PhoneGap
+2. Install SDK + Cordova
 ----------------------------

 - Download and install [Virtual Box](http://www.virtualbox.org/)
 - Download and install [WebOS SDK](http://developer.palm.com/index.php?option=com_content&view=article&layout=page&id=1788&Itemid=321/)
 - Download and install [cygwin SDK](http://developer.palm.com/index.php?option=com_content&amp;view=article&amp;layout=page&amp;id=1788&amp;Itemid=321)  (Windows only).
 Make sure you select "make" as it is not included by default
-- Donwload the latest copy of [PhoneGap](http://phonegap.com/download) and extract its contents.
+- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the Android directory.

 3. Setup New Project
 --------------------

-- Open up terminal/cygwin and navigate to where you extracted your PhoneGap Download.
+- Open up terminal/cygwin and navigate to where you extracted your Cordova Download.
 Go into the webOS directory.

 4. Hello World